pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 - Aug 2024 – Aug 2024
 - Jakarta, Indonesia
-- Contributed to the integration of RTSP cameras and optimized multithreaded data processing using CUDA, improving system performance by 40% and enabling real-time analytics.
+- Contributed to the integration of RTSP cameras and optimized multithreaded data processing using CUDA, increasing system performance by 40% and ensuring real-time analytics for scalable monitoring solutions.
 - Led research on deploying YOLO models on Jetson Nano for object detection, enhancing speed and accuracy in AI-driven solutions.
 - Configured MQTT protocols and integrated them with ThingsBoard, ensuring seamless data communication and system reliability.
 - Improved scalability of monitoring systems through optimized architecture and AI deployment strategies.